alex-sharifi/linux-tips/README.md

     - `grep -E` enables extended regular expression support.
     - `grep -i` causes `grep` to ignore case.
     - `grep -v` causes `grep` to print only lines that do not match the pattern.
+    - Remember `[file]` can be a wildcard expansion.
+Useful for searching across many files within a directory.
   - `find` is given one or more names of directories to search.
     - `find ~` produces a listing of our home directory.
     - `find [directory] -type d` lists only directories, `find [directory] -type f` lists only files.